oncody/civ-board-game-2010/README.md

 If the loser had one or more figures in the square: The winner gains 1 loot.
 If the loser was defending one of their non-capital cities: The winner gains 2 loot.
 If the loser was defending their capital city: The winner immediately wins the game with a military victory.

-1 Loot Effects
+### Single Loot Effects
+Choose one of the following:
-* Steal up to three points of trade from the loser’s trade dial.
+1. Steal up to three points of trade from the loser’s trade dial
-* Steal up to three culture tokens from the loser.
+1. Steal up to three culture tokens from the loser
-* Steal any one resource token from the loser (facedown hut and village tokens may be chosen, but the winner does not get to see what they are before choosing).
+1. Steal any one resource token from the loser (facedown hut and village tokens may be chosen, but the winner does not get to see what they are before choosing)
-* Force the loser to discard a coin token of the winner’s choice.
+1. Force the loser to discard a coin token of the winner’s choice.
 This cannot affect investments.

-2 Loot Effects
+### Double Loot Effects
+Choose one of the following:
-* 2 1-loot effects (the same or different)
+1. 2 single loot effects (the same or different)
-* Learn one of the loser’s known techs that the winner does not know, without having to pay the trade cost.
+1. Learn one of the loser’s known techs that the winner does not know, without having to pay the trade cost.
 The winner must have a legal spot in their tech pyramid to do so.
-* Steal one of the loser’s culture event cards.
+1. Steal one of the loser’s culture event cards.
 The winner only gets to look at the card backs when choosing.
-* Steal one of the loser’s coin tokens and place it on the winner’s civilization sheet.
+1. Steal one of the loser’s coin tokens and place it on the winner’s civilization sheet.
 This cannot affect investments.

 ## Appendix: